Renewable Energy

 Kevin Braun (Beloit College) and George Lisensky (Beloit College)

-This workshop is scheduled June 24-29, 2012, and was previously offered in 2010.
+This workshop was held June 19-24, 2016, and was previously offered in 2010, 2012, and 2014.

 Interest in environmental responsibility and renewable energy provides a context as to why chemistry is integral to solving fundamental problems.
 The Renewable Energy workshop is designed for educators interested in integrating chemical concepts derived from renewable and sustainable energy into the general chemistry curriculum and laboratory.
 Topics ranging from fuel combustion, solar cells, battery technology, and biofuels will be used to introduce concepts in organic chemistry, thermodynamics, biochemistry, and inorganic chemistry.